Louisa Clein: Life and career

 In March 2018, Clein began portraying the role of Maya Stepney in the ITV soap opera Emmerdale.
 Her storylines in the series have included splitting up with Dr Liam Cavanagh (Jonny McPherson), her rivalry with Leanna Cavanagh (Mimi Slinger), getting into a relationship with David Metcalfe (Matthew Wolfenden) and grooming David's son, Jacob Gallagher (Joe-Warren Plant).
 Upon the conclusion of the grooming storyline, it was announced that Clein would be leaving Emmerdale.

 Her exit from the series aired on 19 November 2019.
 At the 2019 Inside Soap Awards, Clein received the award for Best Bad Girl.

-In 2022, she appeared at the Royal Court Theatre in "Jews in their Own Words", playing the parts of Luciana Berger MP and Tracey Ann Oberman.
+In 2022, she appeared at the Royal Court Theatre in "Jews in their Own Words", playing the parts of Luciana Berger MP and Tracy-Ann Oberman.

+In 2023, she portrayed a violinist in the short film The One Note Man.

+In February 2024, Clein was scheduled to interview pro-Israel activist Douglas Murray at the Apollo Theatre in London, but it was cancelled at the eleventh hour after staff refused to work there.
+Later that year, Clein was part of the cast of the West End venue for "Letters, Lights and Love", which served as a fundraiser for the reconstruction of Kibbutz Be'eri following the 7 October Hamas-led attack on Israel, during which 120 of its residents were killed.
+The venue raised £960,000 for the rebuilding of kindergartens, nursery and playgrounds.